mumbleskates/bilrost/README.md

 #### Field types

-Bilrost structs can encode fields with a wide variety of types:
+`bilrost` structs can encode fields with a wide variety of types:

 | Encoder              | Value type             | Encoded representation | Distinguished |
 |----------------------|------------------------|------------------------|---------------|